mappin/asxtrade/README.md

 ### Installing data

   This application only works with daily data fetched after 4pm each trading day from the ASX website.
 It will take several hours per run.
-After the run, you must update the current month's pre-pivoted market data cache entries with something like:
+After the run, you must update the current month's pre-pivoted market data cache.
+The setup and daily run process is similar to:

   ~~~~
   # setup database password to use